fanrongca/YOLO-DoA/README.md

 Through steps A → F, the construction of YOLO-DoA is completed.
 Compared to YOLO-Basic, both the parameters and computational cost of YOLO-DoA are reduced by 99.6%.
 Meanwhile, the prediction speed is increased by a factor of 4.6 and RMSE is decreased obviously.
 Therefore, the effectiveness of YOLO-DoA is confirmed.
-Moreover, the Grid Sensitive and Spatial Pyramid Pooling(SPP) layer and  are additionally tested in the experiment.
+Moreover, the Grid Sensitive and Spatial Pyramid Pooling(SPP) layer are additionally tested in the experiment.
 The results show that these two modules will deteriorate performance of DoA estimation, hence they are not adopted in YOLO-DoA.

 # Updates